Thermal Integration Guide

 Note

-In our testing, solar load reduces the maximum operating temperature by approximately 8ºC.
-Please see the Appendix: Sunshade concept design for inspiration on possible solutions.
+During Ouster’s testing process, we observed solar load reduces the maximum operating temperature by approximately 8ºC.
+Please refer to Sunshade Concept Design for inspiration on possible solutions.

 Thermal Alerts